 the animation speed – how much movement do we want to have in one timeframe

-One thing in advance: please use this technique carefully and ensure that visitors are not annoyed (I’m not a good example – I don’t care about my visitors )
+One thing in advance: please use the described techniques carefully and ensure that visitors are not annoyed (I’m not a good example – I don’t care about my visitors )

 List of contents: